stuin/Skyrmion/README.md

 - Nodes can be deleted on mass by layer
 - Camera can be static or attached to any node
 - Parent a node to any other node in a tree
+- Uses centered position by default
 - Set and get position relative to parent or globally
 - Limited light emmision
 - Collision with tiles
 - Collision with other nodes by layer
 - Send signals to any nodes by layer
 - Subscribe to window events by type (resizing, mouse, keyboard, etc)
+- Thread safe deletion and render texture drawing

+Updates are run as often as possible, with a time delta variable provided for consistency.
+Draw calls are done in a separate  read-only thread at maximum ~60 fps.

 #### Sources
 - [Node.h](https://github.com/stuin/Skyrmion/blob/main/Node.h)